Isaac-Derksen/enrollment/README.md

 # enrollment
-A school enrolment project for learning and using a relational database.
+A school enrollment project for learning and using a relational database.